 When neutrons pass through a sample, their interactions are encoded in changes of intensity, direction and speed that are registered by detectors, generating large amounts of data.
 This data is transmitted to DMSC, where it is decoded - i.e., processed and analysed - to yield the information required for understanding the materials.

-The centre’s work spans the entire experimental lifecycle, from the proposal submission via the preparation and execution of the experiment to the data processing pipeline and long-term data preservation and cataloguing, including visualisation tools, and user-facing analysis environments.
-DMSC also develops and maintains specialised software that enables scientists to analyse experimental data and perform advanced computational modelling.
+Their work spans the entire experimental lifecycle, from the proposal submission via the preparation and execution of the experiment to the data processing pipeline and long-term data preservation and cataloguing, including visualisation tools, and user-facing analysis environments.
+DMSC also develops and maintains specialised software that enables scientists to analyse experimental data and perform advanced computational modelling of scientific results.
 In essence, DMSC makes it possible to convert data into scientific knowledge.

 The centre’s location in Denmark underscores the joint Swedish–Danish hosting of ESS: the physical facility in Lund, Sweden, and the data and scientific computing expertise anchored at DTU in Lyngby, Denmark.
 This partnership lies at the core of ESS as a truly European collaboration.